 Luckily, Vivint offers a lot of smart home devices that will sync right up with your system, no extra connectivity required.
 And Z-Wave devices that are directly compatible with the security system can also be accessed through the Vivint app.
 Those include Nest thermostats and smart locks.

-Blue by ADT vs. Vivint installation
+ADT Self Setup vs. Vivint installation

-Blue by ADT installation
+ADT Self Setup installation

 But if you haven’t spent much time with technology, you might be better off getting a friend or professional to install your system in your stead.